 - If a student graduates during the semester. - The student's thesis defense can count for the CHEM 600 talk if it's presented in the semester that the student is scheduled to present.
-If the student is certain that they will defend in a given semester, they may cancel their regular CHEM 600 talk that semester.
-However, if the student ends up not defending that semester, the student will have skipped their presentation and will not pass CHEM 600 that semester. - Research demands at an off-campus location.
-It is possible that during a particular semester the student will be unable to attend CHEM 600 due to research demands at another location (for example, an internship) or other interruptions of the student's normal schedule. - \circ $\,$ If a student has a TA assignment during the department seminars.
+If the student has a defense date set, they may cancel their regular CHEM 600 talk that semester.
+However, in the event that the student postpones defending to the next semester, the student will have skipped their presentation and will not pass CHEM 600 that semester. - Research demands at an off-campus location.
+It is possible that during a particular semester the student will be unable to attend CHEM 600 due to research demands at another location (for example, an internship) or other interruptions of the student's normal schedule. - If a student has a TA assignment during the department seminars.